Find a pharmacy

 - When filling a drug in an emergency situation when network pharmacies are not available, such as emergency illness while traveling or during a declared disaster

 You must use network pharmacies except in emergency or urgent care situations.
 If you go to an out-of-network pharmacy for prescriptions when it is not an emergency, you will have to pay out-of-pocket costs.
-For reimbursement on prescriptions you pay for, see the SCFHP Cal MediConnect Member Handbook, Chapter 7, Section A, or Chapter 5, Section A. You can find the SCFHP Cal MediConnect Member Handbook in Member Materials.
+For reimbursement on prescriptions you pay for, refer to the SCFHP Cal MediConnect Plan Member Handbook, Chapter 7, Section A, or Chapter 5, Section A. You can find the SCFHP Cal MediConnect Plan Member Handbook in Member Materials.

 For certain kinds of drugs, you can use the plan’s network mail-order services.
 Generally, the drugs available through mail-order are drugs that you take on a regular basis for a chronic or long-term medical condition.
 Certain medications, such as controlled substances with a high potential for addiction or abuse are not available through mail-order.
 Our mail-order service allows you to fill up to a 90-day supply.
 A 90-day supply has the same copay as a one-month supply.